andrew/ultimate-awesome/README.md

 - [awesome-polyglot](https://github.com/lxsmnsyc/awesome-polyglot) - 😎 A curated list of libraries/tools that compiles a given language to other languages.
 - [awesome-tk](https://github.com/mardukbp/awesome-tk) - A curated list of awesome Tk apps and resources for developers.
 - [awesome-metaljs](https://github.com/matuzalemsteles/awesome-metaljs) - 😎 A collection of awesome things regarding Metal.js ecosystem.
+- [awesome_chilean_context](https://github.com/maurotoro/awesome_chilean_context) - Curated fact checked list of Chilean disparities, to be used as an understanding for the civil uproar of October 2019.
 - [gpt-store](https://github.com/metehan777/gpt-store) - The unofficial GPT Store for the OpenAI Chat GPTs.
 You can send your custom GPTs to this repo.
 - [CNT-Guide](https://github.com/mikeroyal/CNT-Guide) - Carbon Nanotubes (CNTs) Guide.
 - [awesome-time-travel](https://github.com/mstuttgart/awesome-time-travel) - A curated list of awesome books, films and wherever about time travel.
 - [graphics-and-vision-well-explained](https://github.com/mwtarnowski/graphics-and-vision-well-explained) - A list of high-quality Computer Graphics & Computer Vision learning resources.
 - [TYPO3-knowledge-resources](https://github.com/nextmotion/TYPO3-knowledge-resources) - Awesome list of TYPO3 knowledge resources.
 - [awesome-esolangs](https://github.com/nikumu/awesome-esolangs) - A curated list of links and information on the most important, influential, and interesting esoteric programming languages.
-- [awesome-psp](https://github.com/normanbon/awesome-psp) - A best-effort list for Sony PlayStation Portable and PlayStation Vita consoles for modding purposes.
 - [awesome-webtech](https://github.com/open-webtech/awesome-webtech) - 😎 A curated list of innovative, open web technologies.
 - [awesome-sdks](https://github.com/pajaydev/awesome-sdks) - Collection of awesome sdks.
 - [awesome-kubernetes-architecture-diagrams](https://github.com/philippemerle/awesome-kubernetes-architecture-diagrams) - Awesome Kubernetes Architecture Diagrams.